Milo123459/Spencer/CONTRIBUTING.md

 If you are making a command, event or DB model you can try out `yarn new`, this set's up everything for you.
 If this doesn't work, have no fear!
 Try observing other commands/events/models and going with that.

+Editing someting?
+That's nice, find the file and uh... write the code!

 # 👍 PR standards

 We expect PRs to follow a few guidelines, for example: